learn-co-curriculum/phase-3-metaprogramming-triangle-classification-lab/README.md

 # Triangle Classification Lab

-## Objectives
+## Learning Goals

-1. Define a custom error and use it.
+- Define a custom error and use it

 ## Instructions